A Kennewick mom went missing 40 years ago. Investigators now say it was murder.

 Police always suspected Steve Howard played a role in her disappearance, but they didn’t have the evidence.

 Her body has never been found.
-Almost 40 years later, prosecutors now say her husband murdered her.
+Four decades later, prosecutors now say her husband murdered her.

 There will be no justice for her three sons and other loved ones — Steve Howard died in 2000.